Check out what our past PITCH participants have accomplished. You could be our next rockstar!

 By Ayesha Rizvi (Editorial & Multimedia Assistant, Women 2.0)

-We’ve had over a hundred participants apply for our PITCH Startup Competition over the last eight years and most of them have had pioneering accomplishments since then, including getting acquired by Yahoo, securing $2.5M in funding and getting ahead in Y-combinator to name a few.
+We’ve had over 1000 early stage startups apply for our PITCH Startup Competition over the last seven years and many of them have had pioneering accomplishments since then, including getting acquired by Yahoo!, securing millions in funding and getting ahead in Y-combinator to name a few.
+The best part?
+We get to see them first, before they've gone on to next steps in their startup journey.
 We’re certain these companies are only going to get bigger.
-Below, we’ve highlighted some major accomplishments of our past startups that made it to PITCH – great job ladies, we are so proud!
+Below, we’ve highlighted some major accomplishments of our past startups that made it to PITCH - congrats to these hard working founding teams, we are so proud!

 PITCH Finalists Who Got Acquired